Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 ```

 I bumped it up to 1,00,000,000 and it started returning 0.
 I again brought it back to lower numbers.
 It went fine for 10, 100, 1000 but started returning 0 when went for 10000.

 This was unusual for me.
 I wore my debugging hat.
 First mistake was the size of the pointer.
 I was making a float array, but was initializing to `size(int)`.
 I fixed it.

+Typical type error...

-Then, there it was, I was allocating only one block with 1024, instead of allocating for my matrix size.
+Then, there it was, I was allocating only one block with 1024, instead of allocating memory according to the size of my matrix.
 Changed it as follows

 ```c
 int threadsPerBlock = 1024;